-- In the case of mothers who have taken maternity leave and additional maternity leave, parents leave must be taken the day immediately following the end of additional maternity leave or within 2 years of the birth of the child.
+- In the case of mothers who have taken maternity leave and additional maternity leave, parents leave can be taken the day immediately following the end of additional maternity leave or within 2 years of the birth of the child.

 - Discuss your Parents Leave plans with your manager, at least 6 weeks in advance.
 While business requirements must be taken into consideration, your manager will work with you to ensure that workload does not restrict you from taking Parents Leave.